 There are two types of hip flexors.
 Maybe there's more, but for the next two links to make sense there are two.
 One type of hip flexor only works across a single joint.
 The hip joint.
 For a look at single joint hip flexors, read hip flexors.

 Because the multi-joint hip flexors also work on the knee, if you get a combination of hip flexor pain and knee pain, say while walking, it may have something to do with these muscles.
 To find out more, including what you can do about it, check out Hip flexor pain while walking.

-For tips on stretching and strengthening these hip flexors, check out Hip flexor stretching and strengthening.
+For tips on both stretching and strengthening the multi-joint hip flexors, check out Hip flexor stretching and strengthening.